ncolyer11/NetherTreeFarmingDictionary.github.io/README.md

 ## Technical details
 The project is hosted through GitHub Pages.
 It operates entirely clientside and is written in vanilla js, with [jQuery 3.6](https://jquery.com/) and [Bootstrap 3.3.7](https://getbootstrap.com/docs/3.3/) being used for the interface.
 Most icons used are from [Font Awesome](https://fontawesome.com/).

+## Credits
+As seen this is a fork, and full credit for this dictionary 'template' goes to the contributors of the original repos: https://storagetechdictionary.github.io/ and https://JoakimThorsen.github.io/MCPropertyEncyclopedia.